Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

   ```

 ## 3. The Data Structure Library
- Next, go to your `data_structures.sw` file to implement a new library contract that defines the data structures and associated functions to manage proposals and votes within a voting system.
+ Next, go to your `data_structures.sw` file to implement a new library that defines the data structures and associated functions to manage proposals and votes within a voting system.

 Copy and paste the entire code below into the file.